This question is part of the Organic Homemade Popsicle Q&A series.

 If you start with a softer, creamier base like tofu or yogurt, often you can add less sweeteners than with normal ice pops.
 For example, such as with vanilla tofu pops or you can simply freeze yogurt plain in a mold.
 Some kids don’t love the taste of plain yogurt though.

 Following are two more sugar-free or sweetener optional ice pop choices…

 - Chocolate Almond Butter Popsicles – include a wee bit of Stevia, but I’d bet you can eliminate it.
 These are gluten-free too.

-That said, remember, cutting out sweeteners entirely from liquid based pops will result in rock hard, usually tasteless popsicles.
+Remember though, cutting sweeteners out entirely from liquid based pops will almost always result in rock hard, tasteless popsicles.
 Learn more about fresh organic pops in ice pops 101.